Arthur Kane: Death and legacy

 On July 13, 2004, just 22 days after the reunion concert, Kane thought that he had caught the flu in London and checked himself into a Los Angeles hospital, complaining of fatigue.
-He was quickly diagnosed with leukemia, and died within two hours.
+He was quickly diagnosed with leukemia and died within two hours.
 He was 55 years old.
 Johansen described Kane as "nonjudgmental, bawdy and holy."

 Annual tributes to Kane's lasting memory and influence were held at the Continental in New York City until its closing in 2006.
 Singer-songwriter Robyn Hitchcock wrote a tribute to Kane, "N.Y.
 Doll", for his 2006 album, Olé!
 Tarantula.
 In 2009 Kane's autobiography was published entitled, I, Doll: Life and Death with the New York Dolls, with the foreword and epilogue written by Barbara Kane.

 Kane met Barbara (née Garrison) when he was with the Dolls, and they were married in 1977.
 Although they were separated for many years, their divorce never became finalized.
 She was interviewed for the New York Doll documentary, portions of which are interspersed within the film's narrative.

 In 2005 the documentary, New York Dolls: All Dolled Up, was released on DVD.
 The directors, rock photographer Bob Gruen, and his then wife, Nadya Beck, owned an early video camera and shot many hours of footage of the Dolls in the early 1970s.
-Edited down to 95 minutes, the black and white film shows the Dolls in different locales, such as backstage or at an airport, and documents several of the Doll's live performances in New York City and California.
+Edited down to 95 minutes, the black and white film shows the Dolls in different locales, such as backstage or at an airport, and documents several of the Dolls' live performances in New York City and California.
 Kane appears in some of the footage wearing a plaster cast on his left arm.
-This was the result of his volatile girlfriend Connie Gripp (1947 - 83) attempting to cut off his thumb so that he would be unable to play bass anymore.
+This was the result of his volatile girlfriend Connie Gripp (1947–1983) attempting to cut off his thumb so that he would be unable to play bass anymore.
 In his autobiography, fellow bass player and Dolls fan Dee Dee Ramone mentioned Kane when discussing Connie, whom he himself later dated.
 Dee Dee and Connie's similarly violent and tumultuous relationship would inspire the 1977 Ramones song "Glad to See You Go".